 Note: locally farmers and growers use a different approach by adding the destructive chemical calcium carbide to ripen the fruit which is cheaper but health destructive in Pakistan.

 Mango fruit should be packed with good packaging material like cardboard boxes and boxes should be perforated so that natural way of mangoes oxygen could be possible.

 Transportation of mango fruit

-Mango fruit should be transferred on reefer trucks where the cold storage facility is available.
+Mango fruit should be transferred to reefer trucks where the cold storage facility is available.

 The shelf life of mango fruit

 It may vary according to the variety.
 We all know that mango fruit is summer seasoned and after ripening when it is available to the consumer then its shelf life varies in between two weeks under refrigerator temperature but on the room temperature it may survive less than five days due to higher room temperature.